College of the North Atlantic

 3. Communicate effectively and work collaboratively with other members of the health care team to serve patients and employers with the highest degree of competence.

-4. To maintain a high level of professional conduct in the performance of all duties.
+4. Maintain a high level of professional conduct in the performance of all duties.

 CURRICULUM